poonam-ux/SQL-Challenge_Employee_db_Data_Engineering/README.md

 WHERE hire_date BETWEEN '1986-01-01' AND '1987-01-01';
 ```

-3. list the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name. employee number, last name, first name.
+3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name. employee number, last name, first name.
 ```
 SELECT departments.dept_no, departments.dept_name, dept_manager.emp_no, employees.last_name, employees.first_name
 FROM departments